 Equine (Horse) Industry

 By chance, I have just thrown myself into a permaculture niche that was waiting to be filled.
-My partner Mariette van den Berg (see past post on PRI), of Dutch decent and now living in Australia with me, has always had a love for horses — studying at university in The Netherlands and also New Zealand where she finished her Masters Degree in Equine Nutrition.
-Mariette now finds herself questioning her years of study and looking to Permaculture for ways of increasing equine health through design.
+I was introduced to the horse industry by Mariette van den Berg (see past post on PRI), who is of Dutch decent and is now living in Australia.
+Mariette has always had a love for horses — studying at university in The Netherlands and also New Zealand where she finished her Masters Degree in Equine Nutrition.
+In 2009 she founded MB Equine Services, an education and research business that offers specialised consulting services in horse nutrition, health, sporting and management.
+Throughout her studies and consulting Mariette found herself questioning the conventional practices of feeding horses and managing pastures and was looking into Permaculture for ways of increasing equine health through design.

-Ever since I dived head first into permaculture design and consulting, Mariette and I have found our professions coming together to look at how designing horse properties can save our land from the poor management of people (horse owners) I’m going to call ‘city farmers’.
-City farmers are, in my opinion, high disposable-income earners seeking the tree change, buying the big flashy property but generally without a single idea on what it takes to care for the land — and most of all they realise it’s going to cost them a lot of money depending on their method of management.
+There is a considerable economical impact of horses worldwide due to the use for sporting and leisure activities (e.g. racing, breeding and equestrian).
+The need for a new approach to the challenges of keeping horses brought our professions together and invited us to look at how designing horse properties can improve soil health, reduce compaction and erosion and increase resource availability for horses.
+The majority of horse owners in Australia keep horses for leisure activities and typically manage them on small acreage in urban areas.
+These lifestyle farmers or ‘city farmers’are, in my opinion, high disposable-income earners seeking the tree change, buying the ”dream” property but generally without a single idea on what it takes to care for the land — and most of all they realise it’s going to cost them a lot of money depending on their method of management.
 There are many animal welfare issues that I see on a regular basis that I’m having trouble coming to terms with.
 I doesn’t take much to look over a fence and see how people treat their pastures, and a direct reflection of this is the health of their horses and how often the vet visits.

 Photo© Craig Mackintosh